-As long as the operation is in process, the service shall continue to return the HTTP 202 Accepted status code when the client queries the task monitor URI.
+As long as the operation is in process, the service shall return the HTTP 202 Accepted status code when the client performs a GET request on the task monitor URI.

 If a service supports cancellation of a task, the Allow header shall contain DELETE for the task monitor.
 To cancel the operation, the client may perform a DELETE request on the task monitor URI.
 The service determines when to delete the associated Task resource.

-To cancel the operation, the client may also perform a DELETE request to the Task resource.
+The client may also perform a DELETE request on the Task resource to cancel the operation.
 Deleting the Task resource may invalidate the associated task monitor.
 A subsequent GET request on the task monitor URI returns either the HTTP 410 Gone or 404 Not Found status code.

 In the unlikely event that a DELETE of the task monitor or Task resource returns the HTTP 202 Accepted status code, an additional task shall not be started and instead the client may monitor the existing Task resource for the status of the cancellation request.
-When the task finally completes cancellation, operations to the task monitor and Task resources shall return the HTTP 404 Not Found status code.
+When the task finally completes cancellation, operations on the task monitor URI and Task resources shall return the HTTP 404 Not Found status code.

-After the operation has been completed, the service shall update the TaskState with the appropriate value.
-The Task schema defines the task completed values.
+After the operation has been completed, the service shall update the TaskState in the Task resource with the appropriate value.
+In addition, the task monitor shall return:

-After the operation has been completed, the task monitor shall return:

-- The appropriate HTTP status code, such as but not limited to 200 OK for most operations or 201 Created for POST to create a resource. - The headers and response body of the initial operation, as if it had completed synchronously.
+- The appropriate HTTP status code, such as but not limited to 200 0K for most operations or 201 Created for POST to create a resource. - The headers and response body of the initial operation, as if it had completed synchronously.